 Must sale contracts be concluded in writing?
 If so, must they be notarised?

-In order to record a change of ownership in the Real Estate Register, the sales contract must be documented in a public notarial deed.
+In order to record a change of ownership in the Property Registry, the sales contract must be documented in a public notarial deed.

 Can sale contracts be concluded electronically?

 Yes.
 In addition to the general obligations set out in the Civil Code, certain special legal provisions must also be considered.

 The legal requirements and conditions governing electronically concluded sales contracts are set out in the Law on Information Society Services and Electronic Commerce (34/2002).
 The Law on Electronic Signatures (59/2003) should be considered, as this type of signature is increasingly used in electronic commerce.
 Finally, data protection provisions should also be considered.

 If the buyer is a consumer, the Spanish consumer protection rules ‒ in particular, the consolidated text of Royal Legislative Decree 1/2007 on the Protection of Consumers and Users ‒ will apply.

 Finally, as mentioned, an electronically concluded sales contract cannot be recorded directly at the Property Registry; it must first be recorded in a public notarial deed.

 What provisions are usually included in a sale contract?